sphinx-doc/sphinx/doc/markup/code.rst

 .. versionadded:: 1.3

-A ``dedent`` option can be given to strip a precedence characters from the code block.
+A ``dedent`` option can be given to strip indentation characters from the code block.
 For example::

    .. literalinclude:: example.rb